jamesericdavidson/jamesdavidson.xyz/content/about.md

 ![Jibber Jabber with Jim watermark](/images/watermark.webp)

-[Jibber Jabber with Jim](/jibberjabberwithjim/) is a podcast where I interview interesting individuals - including subject matter experts on sustainability, human rights, and entrepeneurship.
+[Jibber Jabber with Jim](/jibberjabberwithjim/) is a podcast where I interview interesting individuals - including subject matter experts on sustainability, human rights, and entrepreneurship.

 You can hear new episodes weekly (except for the last Thursday of the month).
 Every episode is different - take a [sneak peek](/jibberjabberwithjim/#sneakpeek).